Generalised theta operators on unitary Shimura varieties: Introduction

 \subsection{Acknowledgements}

 I would especially like to thank my Ph.D. supervisor, Prof.\ P.\ L.\ Kassaei, for suggesting that I work on these and related problems and for always being supportive.
-I am likewise grateful to my second supervisor, Prof.\ F.\ Diamond, for many helpful conversations.
-For their insightful comments on the earlier drafts of this work, I also wish to thank Andrew Graham and Pol van Hoften.
+I am likewise grateful to my second supervisor, Prof.\ F.\ I.\ Diamond, for many helpful conversations.
+For their insightful comments, I also wish to thank George Boxer, Andrew Graham, Pol van Hoften and Martin Ortiz.
 This work was supported by the Engineering and Physical Sciences Research Council [EP/L015234/1], through the EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory), University College London and King's College London.